buildkite-plugins/vault-secrets-buildkite-plugin/README.md

 #### `method` (required, string)

 The auth method to use when authenticating with Vault.
-Currently only `approle` is supported
+The values listed below are supported by the plugin.

 Possible values:
 * `approle`: use AppRole authentication to the Vault server (requires a `role-id` be set)
+* `aws`: use AWS authentication to the Vault server (requires `aws-role-name` be set)

+#### `aws-role-name` (required for `aws`)

+The IAM role name to be used when authenticating with AWS.
+If no value set, and running on an EC2 instance, defaults to the IAM role of the instance.

 #### `role-id` (required for `approle`)